Insights and Advice for Enabling More Efficient and Sustainable Construction

 Likewise, smaller companies are turning to consolidation as a secure way to reach a wider audience and make their businesses profitable faster.
 With the market becoming increasingly saturated, the chances of growing independently become smaller.
 Therefore, tapping into the reputation and trajectory of bigger players has emerged as one of the ongoing SaaS trends.

-We should continue to see multiple consolidations between companies in the SaaS market, with experts predicting a record number of SaaS mergers and acquisitions (M&A) in 2025.
+We should continue to see multiple consolidations between companies in the SaaS market, with experts expecting the record growth of SaaS mergers and acquisitions (M&A) witnessed in 2025 to continue.
 These consolidations will not necessarily be between smaller and bigger players but between companies that can complement each other.
 For example, CRM giant Salesforce acquired the popular workplace software Slack for $27.7 billion in 2021.
 This consolidation was a win-win for both providers as Salesforce can offer improved communication capabilities to their users, while Slack can stand as a stronger figure against its biggest competitor, Microsoft Teams.

 9) Edge computing for SaaS

-The centralization of cloud-based software has been the norm since the early days of SaaS, but edge computing is poised to change all that in 2025.
-As we told you in our BI trends blog, the global edge computing market is expected to reach $445 billion by 2030, with a CAGR of 48%.
+The centralization of cloud-based software has been the norm since the early days of SaaS, but edge computing is poised to change all that in 2026.
+As we discussed in our BI trends blog, the global edge computing market is expected to reach $424 billion by 2030, with a CAGR of 13%.

 Edge computing is a distributed model where data processing happens closer to users at the “edge” of the network, with the help of very small data centers that maintain their own computing and data storage capacity.
 This model will improve the speed and performance of many SaaS applications by decreasing the distances data must travel and increasing capacity, which is especially important for applications that require real-time data processing, like stock trading and industrial monitoring.